 You may just need to make some changes to it.
-Your ?diet? should be something that you are content with and something that you can sustain on a day-to-day basis and not something that you despise.
+Your diet should be something that you are content with and something that you can sustain on a day-to-day basis and not something that you despise.
 If you want to lose a little body fat then you need to consume fewer calories than your body needs.
-It is a simple as that.
+It is as simple as that.

 Like anything, your nutrition is something that you need to play with and learn from.
-Making healthy choices will make your feel and function better.
+Making healthy choices will make you feel and function better.
 Remember all foods contain different amounts of calories however not all calories are going to make you feel the same way.
-That is why ?healthy food? is better as it gives you more energy and improves your mood.
+That is why healthy food is better as it gives you more energy and improves your mood.

 Patience is another key element to this process.
 Results are not going to happen overnight, but compounded over time you will be able to achieve your weight loss goals and sustain them.

 You will and I repeat will lose weight if you burn more calories than you consume.
 It is as simple as that.
 In fact, you could adopt that piece of advice, lay on the couch all day every day and lose weight!
-However, I wouldn?t condone that J
+However, I wouldn’t condone that.

 Do you know how many calories were in your breakfast? lunch?
 Dinner?
 What about that brunch you had at the weekend?
 Or the burger and chips you had last Friday?
 Or your fancy coffee?
 Or even your fruit juice?

 I am not trying to create a negative attitude towards food and I believe in the 80/20 principle where 80% of your foods should come from healthy choices and 20% from more indulgent choices, however I am saying that people who complain about not losing weight need to be more accountable with their day to day consumption.